DineshgopAI/Denji/_posts/what-the-brain-settles-for.md

 The brain is a reasoning machine.
 It reasons something inferior into "okay," given enough time and scarcity of what it originally wanted.

+Now why does the brain tend to settle for things below the standard the system created?
+Given enough time, watching or having anything even if it's not good makes the brain settle for whatever is available.
+Just like the body: if you provide enough food, it's fine.
+But shortage forces it into survival mode, where it has to use whatever resources are left.
+If you're born in a town and suddenly forced to live in a jungle, you try to survive on whatever is there, even insects and worms.

+The same rule applies to emotional starvation.
+After a long time of not finding someone truly beautiful or sharp, the brain settles for whatever is in front of it the equivalent of insects.
+That's what happened in my case.
+It might have been an insect initially, but when nothing else was there, I tried to survive on it.

 The brain is an adaptation machine.

-I think it through and the dots connect.
-Someone the brain rates a 6/10 on looks alone and with factors like the anger, the mood swings, the attitude and she's really a 4.
+I think through it and the dots connect.
+Someone the brain rates a 6/10 on looks alone, but with the anger, the mood swings, and the attitude, she's really a 4.
 Starved enough, those attributes go quiet, and you adapt anyway, trying to make it work.

 Inferior species are the result of scarce resources.
 Ha that actually makes sense.